John Finucane: Celebrating terrorism a disgrace, MP told

 BBC News NI has made a number of attempts to speak to Mr Finucane about Sunday's IRA commemoration event, but to no avail.

-In a statement to BBC News NI previously, Sinn Féin said "Everyone has the right to remember their dead with dignity and respect.
+In a statement to BBC News NI previously, Sinn Féin said: "Everyone has the right to remember their dead with dignity and respect.

 "We will continue to stand with families who have lost loved ones in the conflict."